 Finally, type “exit” without quotation marks.
 Press [Enter].
 This closes the Command Prompt.

 Try to reaccess the page.
-Continue to the next method if you still see the error.
+Continue to the following method if you still see the error.

-Another reason you might see the DNS_PROBE_FINISHED_NXDOMAIN error is that your Chrome cache needs to be cleaned out.
+Another reason you might see the DNS_PROBE_FINISHED_NXDOMAIN error because your Chrome cache needs to be cleaned out.
 Follow these steps to clean it:

 Again, click on the “three dots” in the right-hand corner of the Chrome browser.

 Hover your mouse over “More tools.”
 A side menu will appear.
 Choose the option to “Clear browsing data.”

-In the next pop-up window that appears, open the “Advanced” tab.
-Then make sure “Cookies and other site data” is checked as well as “Cached images and files.”
+In the next pop-up window, open the “Advanced” tab.
+Then ensure “Cookies and other site data” is checked and “Cached images and files.”
 Then Clear Data (from the beginning of time if you are asked).

 Once Google has cleaned the cache, close Chrome and reload the website to see if the problem is resolved.

-Continue reading the next method if the webpage still fails to load.
+Continue reading the following method if the webpage still fails to load.

 Sometimes you visit a risky website without knowing it.
 When this happens, it can corrupt your DNS cache and cause many loading issues on other websites.
 This method tells you how to fix DNS Cache problems.

-Type or cut and paste “chrome://net-internals/#dns” into the Chrome search bar without the quotation marks.
-This brings you to the Chrome DNS page.
-When you are on it, click the “Clear host DNS cache” button.
+Type or cut and paste “chrome://net-internals/#dns” into the Chrome search bar without quotation marks.
+This brings you to the Chrome DNS page, and when on it, click the “Clear host DNS cache” button.

-Now, type or cut and paste “chrome://net-internals/#sockets” into the Chrome search bar without the quotation marks.
+Type or cut and paste “chrome://net-internals/#sockets” into the Chrome search bar without quotation marks.
 This brings you to the Chrome sockets page.
 On this page, click the “Flush socket pools” button.